Here Be Monsters!: Plot

-Protagonist Arthur lives with his adoptive grandfather, William, in the complex network of tunnels beneath Ratbridge, where William hides after unjustly accused of attempted murder.
+Protagonist Arthur lives with his adoptive grandfather, William, in the complex network of tunnels beneath Ratbridge, where William hides after he is unjustly accused of attempted murder.
 Arthur emerges at sundown in search of food, aided by a pair of hand-cranked mechanical wings.
-He also carries a doll—an effigy of his grandfather with wings—which serves as a walkie-talkie, allowing him to communicate with his grandfather.
-On one such expedition, Arthur witnesses an illegal cheese hunt, and follows the hunters and the captured cheeses back to the Cheese Hall.
-Arthur's wings are stolen, and he is almost captured, by Snatcher, the leader of the once-powerful Cheese Guild.
+He also carries a doll – an effigy of his grandfather with wings – which serves as a walkie-talkie, allowing him to communicate with his grandfather.
+On one such expedition, Arthur witnesses an unlawful cheese hunt and follows the hunters and the captured cheeses back to the Cheese Hall.
+Arthur's wings are stolen, and he is almost captured by Snatcher, the leader of the once-powerful Cheese Guild.
 Arthur is rescued by Fish, a boxtroll, who takes Arthur to Willbury Nibble, the proprietor of a former pet shop called 'Here Be Monsters'.
 He shares his home with several boxtrolls (Shoe, Egg, and Fish) and a cabbagehead (Titus).
 Such creatures usually live underground and are collectively termed Underlings.
 Arthur's new friends intend to help him return to his grandfather, but quickly discover that all of the entrances to the tunnels have been sealed.

-At the shop, a mysterious individual sells Willbury a number of miniaturised creatures and attempts (unsuccessfully) to buy their full-sized counterparts.
+At the pet shop, a mysterious individual sells Willbury a number of miniaturised creatures and attempts (unsuccessfully) to buy their full-sized counterparts.
 Later, during a shopping trip, Willbury and Arthur are surprised to find that miniaturised Underlings are sold to Ratbridge's women as the latest fashion trend.
 They visit Willbury's friend, Marjorie: an inventor camped at the patent office, waiting for the return of a prototype of her latest invention.
 When they return to Willbury's shop, the place is a shambles and the Underlings are missing.
-While assessing the wreckage they are visited by Kipper and Tom, members of the crew of the Ratbridge Nautical Laundry, soliciting customers.
-The Laundry is headquartered on a ship that became stuck in a canal and is staffed by men, rats, and crows.
+While assessing the wreckage, they are visited by Kipper and Tom, members of the crew of the Ratbridge Nautical Laundry, soliciting customers.
+The Laundry has its headquarts on a ship that has become stuck in a canal and is staffed by men, rats, and crows.
 (Playing against stereotype, the rats are portrayed as intelligent, congenial characters who share leadership duties with the men.
 It is suggested that the crew were pirates before founding a laundry.)
-Several of their crew have also gone missing and the others join the search for the Underlings.
-After seeing the Guild members leave on another illegal hunt, Arthur retrieves his wings and helps a number of Underlings (including his friends) escape from the dungeon.
+Several of the crew have also gone missing, and the others join the search for the Underlings.
+After seeing the Guild members leave on another irregular hunt, Arthur retrieves his wings and helps a number of Underlings (including his friends) to escape from the dungeon.
 They return to the Nautical Laundry, where corrupt police officers arrest Arthur and hand him over the Guild.
-The prisoner in his adjoining cell—Herbert, the Man in the Iron Socks—tells Arthur that the Guild is creating miniature creatures, and helps Arthur retrieve the keys to their cells from the sleeping guard.
+The prisoner in his adjoining cell, Herbert, the Man in the Iron Socks, tells Arthur that the Guild is creating miniature creatures and helps Arthur to retrieve the keys to their cells from a sleeping guard.